Skip to Content

 Scuba diving

-The calmness associated with listening the voice of your own breathing is incredible.
-I loved exploring the reefs, fish and the wildlife there.
-Its truly surreal.
+The calmness associated with listening to your breathing voice is incredible.
+I loved exploring the reefs, fish, and wildlife there.
+It’s truly surreal.
 We dived for around 60 minutes and came back up.
 Guys, I forgot I had such heavy weights on me.
-So when I tried to climb up what ladder to the deck with the flaps and weight, I almost fell into water.
-Mike helped me removed my flaps and carried my bouyancy weight until I reached on the ship. *Phew* We had lunch, loitered on the ship for a while, played with our newly bought drone and suited up to dive again.
-This time around, the entire process was much faster.
-Also, I could keep my movements under control this time and I was surprised at the ease of navigating in water.
+So when I tried to climb the ladder to the deck with the flaps and weight, I almost fell into the water.
+Mike helped me remove my flaps and carried my buoyancy weight until I reached the ship. *Phew*

 drone